hadley/adv-r/dsl.md

 fenv$tilde <- unary_op("\\tilde{", "}")
 ```

 We again modify `latex_env()` to include this environment.
-It should be the first environment in which names are looked for (because of R's matching rules wrt functions vs. other objects)
+It should be the first environment in which names are looked for, so that `sin(sin)` works. (because of R's matching rules wrt functions vs. other objects)

 ```r
 latex_env <- function(expr) {